franmenjivar/ml_app_loan_Default/README.md

 This is a django restAPI to deliver a machine learning live model as a service.

-The modele calculates the probability of default on low amounts loans in a develpment country.
+The model calculates the probability of default on low amounts loans in a develpment country.